Please visit the Department of Economics for more information about this major/concentration at the University of Virginia.

 Skills & Competencies

-These skills and competencies are potentially gained as an economics major.
+Skills and competencies potentially gained as an economics major:

 Assembling information relevant for solving problems